Fall Harvest Salmon Salad

 Notes

-This recipe makes 1/2 cup and keeps in the refrigerator for about a week.
+1. Lemon Vinaigrette: This recipe yields 1/2 cup and can be stored in the refrigerator for about a week.
 Delicious on salads all week!

 Nutrition